 Barefoot Dance Center functions on the premise that all children are artists; teachers need only to support their ideas and creative desires, while supplying tools along the way.
 Primarily a modern and postmodern dance center emphasizing the creative process, ballet is offered as a complement to modern, and recommended to students working toward greater precision as well as those who plan to study in college and beyond.
 Some children come to Barefoot specifically to take a ballet class without the pressure of being in a traditional ballet studio.
 To capture and encourage the innate love for movement, comfort in the body and self-expression, Barefoot limits ballet to those seven years old and up.
-Children younger than seven years are encouraged to take Creative Movement or Modern I. The goal is for children to move naturally, explore, and create before confining their movements within codified structures.
+Children younger than seven years are encouraged to take Creative Dance I or II.
+The goal is for children to move naturally, explore, and create before confining their movements within codified structures.

 Teachers at Barefoot trust that within each student is an artist.
 The main goal is to empower students to become actively engaged in inquiry and their individualized creative processes, both as movers and choreographers.
 Instructors offer skill-building exercises to encourage technical proficiency and supply tools for exploring and creating.
 Through the use of games or songs for very young children and improvisational scores for older students, teachers nurture a sense of discovery, thus preparing students to become inventive dance-makers.